-The CS51311 is specifically designed to power Intel's Pentium[®] II processor and includes the following features: 5-bit DAC with 1.2% tolerance, Power-Good output, over-current hiccup mode protection, V{CC} monitor, soft start, adaptive voltage positioning, adaptive FET non-overlap time, and remote sense.
-The CS51311 will operate over an 8.4V to 14V range and is available in 14 lead narrow body surface mount package.
+The CS51313 is specifically designed to power Intel's Pentium[®] II processor and includes the following features: 5-bit DAC with 1.2% tolerance, Power-Good output, overcurrent hiccup mode protection, over voltage protection, V{CC} monitor, Soft Start, adaptive voltage positioning and adaptive FET non-overlap time.
+A precision reference trimmed to 1% is also externally available for use by other regulators.
+The CS51313 will operate over an 8.4V to 14V range and is available in 16 lead narrow body surface mount package.